top of page

 Search

-In Chinese medicine winter belongs to the organ of the kidneys.
+In Winter, Chinese medicine is all about the kidneys.
 The kidneys are the powerhouse of the body, they store essence (Jing) which we inherit from our parents at birth.
-People with strong constitution are said to have strong Kidney Jing.
-We can also generate post-natal Jing from eating a well balanced diet, exercising regularly, getting enough sleep and leading a low stress life as much as possible.
+People with strong constitutions are said to have strong Kidney Jing.
+We can also generate post-natal Jing by eating a well-balanced diet, exercising regularly, getting enough sleep and leading a low stress life as much as possible.

-• 2 cups of kidney beans soaked overnight boil for 40 min
+• 1 cup of kidney beans & 1 cup of adzuki beans soaked overnight boil for 40 min

 • 1-2 cups Cannellini and chickpeas beans soaked overnight then boil for 40 mins